 Our aim is to ensure that all the dogs in

-able to provide suitable valid identification confirming your name and address.
+You may be asked to provide suitable valid identification confirming your

 and reserve the right to increase this minimum age level for specific dogs.

 If you do not own your home we may require written permission from your council, housing association

 will not rehome to potential owners who are likely to leave a dog alone for long periods of time

 We will not rehome a dog to an environment where the dog will be kept

 dogs to working roles such as security or policing – all dogs will be rehomed to a loving home environment as a family